 Symposium sessions feature three days of live, highly interactive virtual Zoom sessions that will explore today’s most pressing topics.
 The Hospitality Symposium offers you a unique opportunity to engage in real-time conversations with peers and experts from the Cornell community and beyond.
 Using the context of your own experiences, you will take part in reflections and small-group discussions to build on the skills and knowledge you have gained from your courses.

-Join us for the next Symposium this February, in which we'll discuss how both day-to-day operations and strategic goal setting in the hospitality sector have rapidly evolved over the past two years, opening up new space for real-time conversations about the future of the industry.
-You will support your coursework by applying your knowledge and experiences to topics including the future of hospitality labor, price discrimination and psychographic segmentation, and evolving consumer trends in the food and beverage industry.
-Throughout this Symposium, you will examine the innovations and accommodations you have all had to make throughout the COVID-19 pandemic and strategize on future directions.
+Join us for the next Symposium, in which we’ll discuss how both day-to-day operations and strategic goal setting in the hospitality sector have rapidly evolved over the past two years, opening up new space for real-time conversations about the future of the industry.
+You will support your coursework by applying your knowledge and experiences to various areas of the industry, examining the innovations and accommodations you have all had to make throughout the COVID-19 pandemic and strategizing on future directions.
 By participating in relevant and engaging discussions, you will discover a variety of perspectives and build connections with your fellow participants from across the industry.